floogulinc/floogulinc.github.io/index.md

 # Welcome

 I'm Paul Friederichsen and this is my site.
-Its a work in progress.
+It's a work in progress.

 ## Contact Info: